 g.
 Potential buyers or renters can access the GVCA website (greenwoodohio.org) for more information about the community.

 3. What does a Realtor need to tell the buyer and the Title Agency?

 a.
-The Realtor, upon making a sale, should tell the Title Agency that all units are part of GVCA, and some units have two associations in addition to their condominium association, and they need to check the seller’s standing with both.
+The Realtor, upon making a sale, should tell the Title Agency that all units are part of GVCA, which charges a semi-annual fee and a transfer fee payable by the buyer, and should provide GVCA’s contact information.
+If the home is part of a condominium association, the Realtor should also inform the Title Agency of the condominium association’s contact information, and the need to check the seller’s standing with BOTH associations.

 GVCA Contact Information